Skip to main content

 • Loss of consciousness

 Symptoms can show up within minutes of taking the medication.
-Other times they take hours to appear.
+Other times, symptoms can take hours to appear.
 Most of the time, symptoms will begin within the first 24 hours after taking the medication.

-If you have serious symptoms — or they seem to be getting worse — you should go to the emergency room or talk with a healthcare provider right away.
+If you have serious symptoms — or they seem to be getting worse — you should go to the emergency room or seek care from a healthcare professional right away.

 It’s most common with selective serotonin reuptake inhibitors (SSRIs) and selective serotonin-norepinephrine reuptake inhibitors (SNRIs) — mainly because these medications are widely used.

 Other medications can cause serotonin syndrome, too.
-But, remember that taking any one of these medications on its own and at the recommended dose is unlikely to be a problem.
+But taking any one of these medications on its own and at the recommended dose is unlikely to be a problem.
 Most cases of serotonin syndrome happen when people take two or more medications that affect serotonin at the same time.

-Here’s a (nonexhaustive) list of seven common medications and supplements that can cause serotonin syndrome.
+Here’s a list of eight common medications and supplements that can cause serotonin syndrome.
+Keep in mind, this isn’t an exhaustive list.

 1. Antidepressants